ryneches/GutCheck/README.md

 could be responsible for the ability to digest milk, grains, or plants for example... but certainly our total microbiome is intimately involved in these processes.

-# Gut Check : The Microbiome Game

-Defend your health with the help of your microbial community!

-A game by David Coil, Jonathan Eisen, and Russell Neches

-Design [inspired](http://tex.stackexchange.com/questions/47924/creating-playing-cards-using-tikz) by Stackexchange user Tom Bombadil.
-﻿

-## Rules

-*These rules are provisional, and subject to change.*

-In the microbiome game players compete to develop the healthiest microbiome, while attempting to disrupt each others efforts.

-### Game preparation

- * Shuffle the deck and give 5 cards and one player sheet to each player
- * Deal 3 cards face up in the center of the table
- * The player who has most recently eaten yogurt goes first

-### Turn order

-1. **Exchange (Optional)** Discard one card and draw one of the face up cards.
-You may only do this once per turn.
-Replace the missing card with the top card of the deck.
-2. **Main Phase** You can only play one Microbe per turn (either on yourself or another player).
-During the main phase you can play any number of non-Microbe cards.
-You can never play cards during another players turn.
-  * *Playing a Microbe*:  Pathogen Microbes can only be played in the Pathogen Zone.
-Beneficial Microbes can only be played in the Beneficial Zone.
-Opportunistic Microbes can be played into either zone.
-Note that you can play a microbe on yourself, or on an opponent.
-3. **Scoring** After your main phase is complete, you score your microbiome.
-Microbes in your beneficial zone give points as indicated in the green circles on the card.
-Microbes in your pathogen zone subtract points as indicated in the red circles on the card.
-4. **Draw back to 5 cards**
-5. **Turn ends**

-### Card Types

-There are four types of cards; Microbes, Events, Plasmids, and Infections.

- * **Microbes (Orange)**:  These represent (so far) bacteria that you are using to either make a healthier microbiome for yourself, or to disrupt your opponents microbiome(s).
-See the "Main Phase" rules for playing Microbes.
- * **Events (Pink)**:  These cards are played, their effect is resolved, and they are discarded.
-Some of them increase or decrease a player's health.
-These effects are indicated in the green and red circles on the card.
- * **Plasmids (Blue)**:  These must be played onto Microbes and they stay in play unless the microbe carrying them is killed.
-There are cards that can move them between microbes.
- * **Infections (Yellow)**:  Infections are played on a player and remain in play until the conditions described on the card are fulfilled.
-The are not considered Microbes and are therefore immune to cards such as Bacteriophage therapy and the various antibiotics.